Best User Retention Tools & Software to Keep More Customers

 In the past, your choice of analytics platform was a decision that was very difficult to reverse.
 Getting your data out of one proprietary system and into another was a nightmare.

 Tools like Segment (shown above) make it easy to combine, export, and integrate data from different sources.
 That means if you try one platform and don’t find it’s right for you, it’s a lot easier to change than it once was.

 When a user churns, your analytics data will tell you useful information that you can use to ensure that others don’t fail to achieve value in the same way.

-Churn is a notoriously laggy, backwards-looking metric.
+Churn is a notoriously laggy, backward-looking metric.

-To stop users from from deciding to cancel, you need to know how they are feeling about your product right now, while they’re using it.
+To stop users from deciding to cancel, you need to know how they are feeling about your product right now, while they’re using it.

 #1 Replay User Sessions